gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** What are some best practices around aligning (dynamic) CMS content schema with code changes in Gatsby?
 **Answer:** Great question - and we have some thoughts here.
 We're launching cloud services to tackle this very problem in 2019.
 In the interim--most CMSs have some type of webhook content, so you can trigger a re-build (static content is cheap, and so are changes!) when content changes.

-**Question:** Would it be a good idea to manage several blogs or sites from one Wordpress install as back office, and build all the sites on Gatsby?
+**Question:** Would it be a good idea to manage several blogs or sites from one WordPress install as back office, and build all the sites on Gatsby?
 **Answer:** That would be a great idea!
 We've talked to some folks doing this.

 **Question:** If a company had numerous content managers (let's say 30), and they all needed to be able to create and publish content to a blog (which could be multiple on the same site) or a page, each update would require a new build?
 Is that an accurate understanding?